Toyota Yaris (XP150): Southeast Asia

 The Yaris Ativ was later released in other Southeast Asian countries as a 2018 model to replace the pre-facelift third generation Vios sold at that time.
 It was launched in Singapore on December 14, 2017 as the Vios naming instead of Yaris Ativ, albeit with a larger 1.5-litre 2NR-FE engine.
 It is offered in E and G grades with 7-speed CVT.
 It was also unveiled in India as the Yaris sedan on February 7, 2018 at the Auto Expo 2018.
 For the Indonesian market, it was launched on April 3, 2018.
 The Indonesian market Yaris Ativ-based Vios is locally assembled at the Karawang plant, and several other Asian countries follow the equipment lineup offered in Indonesia.
 Meanwhile, in Brunei, the Yaris Ativ-based Vios was launched in May 2018, following the facelifted Yaris Hatchback.
 The Yaris Ativ-based Vios was also launched in the Philippines on July 19, 2018 and in Malaysia on November 22, 2018 at the Kuala Lumpur International Motor Show.
 It received a mild facelift in the Philippines in July 2020, featuring redesigned bumper fascia and new double LED lenses for the headlamp on the G model.
 The Yaris Ativ made its official facelift debut in Thailand in August 2020, with Toyota Safety Sense available in its higher Sport Premium trim.

 Global markets

 For the general export markets, the Yaris Ativ is simply called Yaris sedan.
 It is sold in some Middle East and Latin American countries.
-In Costa Rica, it is marketed as Yaris Advance.
+In Costa Rica, it is marketed as the Yaris Advance.
+In Mexico, the Yaris sedan was sold alongside the Mazda 2-based Yaris R. Model grades for the Mexican Yaris sedan were Core and S. The S has red accent on the lower grille, and door mirrors, red "S" emblem on the trunk, and red stitching on the steering wheel.

+The facelift model Yaris Sedan for the Latin American markets has the same fascia as the facelifted Vios sold in Asia.

-For the Brazilian market, the locally built Yaris sedan is offered in XL, XS and XLS model grades.
-The XL can be purchased with either manual transmission or CVT, while the mid-level XS and sunroof-equipped XLS are only offered with CVT.
+For the Brazilian market, the locally built Yaris sedan is offered in XL, XL Plus, XS and XLS model grades.
+The XL can be purchased with either manual transmission or CVT, while the XL Plus, XS and sunroof-equipped XLS are only offered with CVT.
 The 2NR-FBE powered Brazilian Yaris can run on either petrol or ethanol.
+For the facelift model, the XL with manual gearbox was discontinued.
+Toyota Safety Sense (TSS) came standard on the XS and XLS.
+Paddle shifter and Multi-Information Display (MID) are only for the XLS.

-The Yaris sedan lineup in Argentina comes with a manual only XL and a choice of manual or CVT in the XLS.
+The Yaris sedan lineup in Argentina initially came as manual only XL and a choice of manual or CVT in the XLS.

+For the facelift model, the line up was revised with the XLS manual and CVT, and the fully loaded CVT only XLS Pack.
+The XLS Pack got standard TSS, MID, paddle shifter, and 16-inch alloy wheels.